PiggyAwesome/useless/README.md

-Yo mamma so fat when she tossed in her sleep she woke up in another time zone
+Yo mamma so fat they changed one size fits all to one size fits most